dijksterhuis/octatools/README.md

 - Another Octachainer
 - Tested against multiple version of Octatrack OS (only 1.40B)
 - A GUI application with pretty buttons
-- Supported on macOS
-- Fully supported on windows (I'm trying my best with it)
 - Currently stable
 - Thoroughly tested for all possible edge cases
 - Expertly written